Bishop's Waltham Palace

 The site remained the property of the bishops until it was transferred to the Ecclesiastical Commissioners in 1869.
 In 1889 they sold the site to the renowned physician Sir William Jenner.[13]

-Lord Cunningham kept geese among the ruins of Bishop’s Waltham
+Lord Cunningham tending to his geese among the ruins of Bishop’s Waltham

 Admiral Cunningham and Palace House